Many professionals work together to care for premature or sick babies. During your stay you may meet some or all of the

 receive in the NICU.

-- Dietician - a person who specializes in nutrition and will assess your baby’s nutritional status, growth and
+- Dietitian - a person who specializes in nutrition and will assess your baby’s nutritional status, growth and

 - Lactation Consultant - a nurse who is trained to observe, assist and advise breastfeeding mothers.